chimezie/generative_redfoot/README.md

 generative_redfoot.py document.pdl
 ```

-The main argument is a PDL document, possibly with extensions of the language implemneted by generative_redfoot.
+The main argument is a PDL document, possibly with extensions of the language implemented by generative_redfoot.

 You can also specify default values for sampling parameters for the LLM calls during the execution of the programs
 using mlx.